0xAX/linux-insides/interrupts/interrupts-5.md

 iretq
 ```

-More about the `idtentry` macro you can read in the thirt part of the [http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-3.html](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-3.html) chapter.
+More about the `idtentry` macro you can read in the third part of the [http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-3.html](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-3.html) chapter.
 Ok, now we saw the preparation before an exception handler will be executed and now time to look on the handlers.
 First of all let's look on the following handlers:

 * divide_error
 * overflow